TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Developers/Api/AllTheLinks/Index.rst

-   Hello **TYPO3 core developers,** here you have the links to the RESOURCE Api enriched by **YOUR descriptions** as you have given them in the JavaDoc blocks of the code.
+   Hello **TYPO3 core developers,** here you have the links to the RESOURCE Api enriched by **YOUR descriptions** as you have given them in the PHPDoc blocks of the code.
    So please: **Start being more eloquent!** It's worth it!